27 jobs lost at PA as Microsoft cancels contract to use AI instead

 Twenty-seven journalists employed by PA Media are losing their jobs as Microsoft abruptly ended its contract with the news agency after 18 months.

-The journalists work on the Microsoft News website (msn.com) and app in the UK, curating content from other news organisations and choosing which to stories to highlight.
+The journalists work on the Microsoft News website (msn.com), its app and the homepage that appears when someone opens the Microsoft Edge browser in the UK.

 Timeline

+They curate content from other news organisations by deciding which to stories to highlight, writing headlines, choosing pictures and prioritising their placement on the page based on analytics.
+The stories are clicked on millions of times each day.

-They were told on Thursday that their roles were being lost because Microsoft had decided to end the contract in favour of using automation to update and manage its websites around the world.
+The journalists were told on Thursday that their roles were being lost because Microsoft had decided to end the contract in favour of using full automation to update and manage its websites around the world.

-One of those affected said on Twitter it “sucks to have your job replaced by AI” while another said “my team and I are being replaced by a robot”.

 A PA spokesperson said: “We are in the process of winding down the Microsoft team working at PA, and we are doing everything we can to support the individuals concerned.

-We are proud of the work we have done with Microsoft and know we delivered a high-quality service.”
+“We are proud of the work we have done with Microsoft and know we delivered a high-quality service.”

 PA took over editing the Microsoft news website on 1 October 2018 after the tech company rebranded and expanded its MSN news service.
 It shares the revenue from the content it hosts with publishers.